GoCardless Review 2026: Direct Debit, No Card Reader

 We’d use Instant Bank Pay to collect a deposit before a mandate is processed, or for one-off invoices where ongoing recurring billing isn’t needed.

+Holds and reserves.
+GoCardless can hold your funds in two situations, and both matter for cashflow planning.
 The first is automatic: every first payment from a new customer mandate is held for approximately 7 working days.

 If you sign a new client on Monday and need to cover supplier invoices by Friday, that gap creates a cashflow problem.
 We’d factor it into your onboarding process and avoid relying on first-mandate receipts for short-term cashflow.